-- Use the Private VLAN Configuration menu (page 2-57) to designate one or more community VLANs and the primary VLAN that will channel traffic outside of the community groups. - Use the Private VLAN Association menu (page 2-58) to map the secondary (i.e., community) VLAN(s) to the primary VLAN. - 3.
-Use the Private VLAN Port Configuration menu (page 2-60) to set the port type to promiscuous (i.e., having access to all ports in the primary VLAN) or host (i.e., having access restricted to community VLAN members, and channeling all other traffic through a promiscuous port).
+- 1. Use the Private VLAN Configuration menu (page 2-90) to designate one or more isolated and community VLANs, and the primary VLAN that will channel traffic outside of the VLAN groups. - 2.
+Use the Private VLAN Association menu (page 2-91) to map the secondary (i.e., isolated and community) VLAN(s) to the primary VLAN. - 3.
+Use the Private VLAN Port Configuration menu (page 2-93) to set the port type to promiscuous (i.e., having access to all ports in the primary VLAN), isolated (i.e., having access only to promiscuous ports in its own VLAN), or host (i.e., having access restricted to community VLAN members, and channeling all other traffic through a promiscuous port).
 Then assign any promiscuous ports to a primary VLAN and any host ports a secondary VLAN (i.e., community VLAN).